 At Novia UAS the Degree Programme in Sustainable Coastal Management is offered in English.
 The programme is 2 years and comprises 240 ECTS*.
 The programme is meant for students who have already completed at least 2 years of university level studies in a related field (120 credits, for details see general eligibility).
 These earlier studies will be accredited and included in your degree.
 The studies are completed as full-time studies in Raseborg.
 The programme is suitable for students who would like to change the field of studies or supplement their existing university degree with a Bachelor Degree in Natural Resources.

 * Eligibility criteria: 120 credits of previous university level studies in Natural Resources or the Environment, Business and Economics, Technology or Biology.

-The study programme, that is one of the few Bachelor Programmes in Europe focusing on Coastal issues, prepares students for working with issues that actually matters.
+The degree programme in Sustainable Coastal Management, that is one of the few Bachelor Programmes in Europe focusing on Coastal issues, prepares students for working with issues that actually matters.
 After completing the programme the students will in particular be able to:

 - Analyse environmental challenges and find constructive solutions to multifaceted environmental problems.